-- an eligible individual under the provisions of the Work Opportunity Credit (IRC section 51); - an individual eligible for benefits under the provisions of the Job Training Partnership Act (Public Law 97-300, as amended); - a recipient of public assistance benefits at any time during the previous two years; - an individual whose income is below the most recently established poverty rate promulgated by the U.S. Department of Commerce, Bureau of Census; or - a member of a family whose family income is below the most recently established poverty rate promulgated by the U.S. Department of Commerce, Bureau of Census.
+- an eligible individual under the provisions of the Work Opportunity Credit (IRC section 51); - an individual eligible for benefits under the provisions of the Workforce Investment Act as a dislocated worker or low-income individual (Public Law 105-220, as amended); - a recipient of public assistance benefits at any time during the previous two years; - an individual whose income is below the most recently established poverty rate promulgated by the U.S. Department of Commerce, Bureau of Census; - a member of a family whose family income is below the most recently established poverty rate promulgated by the U.S. Department of Commerce, Bureau of Census; or - an honorably discharged member of any branch of the armed forces of the United States.

 The Department of Labor (DOL) is required to provide a certificate verifying the targeted status of an individual for use by an employer seeking wage tax credits under the EZ program.
-The Tax Department will only recognize Form ES 450a-b, Empire Zones/Zone Equivalent Areas Eligibility Determination for Employer Tax Credits, issued by the DOL; it must be signed by a DOL representative as proof of targeted status under the wage tax credit program.
+The Tax Department will only recognize Form ES-450B, Empire Zone Targeted Status Certification, issued by the DOL; it must be signed by a DOL representative as proof of targeted status under the wage tax credit program.

-You must attach Form ES 450a-b for each employee claimed in Schedule B, Part I.
+You must attach a copy of Form ES-450B for each employee claimed in Schedule B, Parts I and II.